nickgaya/rededup/README.md

 only a few bits.
 To find such almost-equal hashes, we use a BK-tree, a simple data structure adapted to discrete metric spaces such as Hamming space.

+## Known limitations

+* **Crop sensitivity** For both image hash algorithms currently supported, cropping an image can radically change its hash value, which can cause the extension not to detect near-duplicates with slight framing differences.

+* **Unrelated duplicate thumbnails** Sometimes unrelated pages for non-media sites will have the same thumbnail.
+For example, news articles from *The Independent* are sometimes wrongly identified as duplicates due to having the same generic "breaking news" thumbnail.

+* **Variant URLs** Sometimes different users will post the same URL with small variations, such as tracking parameters.
+Currently the extension only looks for exact duplicates when deduplicating by URL.

 ## Credits

 Merge icon by [Freepik](https://www.freepik.com/) from [www.flaticon.com](https://www.flaticon.com/) (modified from original).